-Located just 17 miles south of Charlotte, The Anne Springs Greenway is exactly the place you need to be to reconnect with nature.
-Boasting 2100 acres of pristine land, the Greenway contains 36 miles of hiking tails, a 28-acre Lake, biking and horseback riding trails.
+Located just 17 miles south of Charlotte, The Anne Springs Close Greenway is exactly the place you need to be to reconnect with nature.
+Boasting 2100 acres of pristine land, the Greenway contains 36 miles of hiking trails, a 28-acre Lake, biking, and horseback riding trails.
 Here are the 5 must-see spots on the Greenway!

 Photo by IG user @her.holistic.home

 Connecting the Lake Haigler and Dairy Barn entrances, the Swinging Bridge is a fun way to cross Steele Creek to hike along the paths, or to be able to go creek stomping!
 Whether you are just passing through, or going just to enjoy the bridge, this must-see stop is a one-of-a-kind destination for Fort Mill.